WaltGurley/nzp-diy-identify/README.md

-# image-id-vue
+# nzp-diy-identify

-> A Vue application to build a template for creating your own image identification application with GitHub pages and Google Sheets with sheetsy
+> A Vue project to build an image identification web application using locally hosted images and tabular metadata for each image.
+This version was created specifically for an exhibit at the National Zoological Park

 ## Build Setup